 Other frustrations they want to ease include that of full parking garages.
 Sectioning off levels for long-term parking and daily visitors could remedy this.
 The study also encourages revising street sweeping schedule.
 This would allow permits for those living downtown and exempt them from time limits and such.

 The bigger goal is not just to ease parking, but promote alternative transportation options and improve those so they are the most attractive ones.

-“The third thing that people will probably see the latter part of this year is hopefully a more efficient and faster shuttle system,” Brandon said.
+“The third thing that people will see the latter part of this year is hopefully a more efficient and faster shuttle system,” Brandon said.
 “We also hope, in the next few months, to present initial designs for bike facilities leading into and in downtown.
 That’s something that we’ve committed to do.
-There are particular customers that live within two miles of downtown who, if they had good solid routes into downtown, they would actually consider getting on a bike before getting in a car and we want to encourage that.”
+There are customers living within two miles of downtown who would consider biking before driving, if they had good routes.
+We want to encourage that.”

 Implementing Bicycle Buffer Lanes

 Also in the works are plans to improve biking in Savannah.
-The study suggests installing high-quality bicycle facilities, parking and storage, and enhancing the current bicycle lanes with buffer protection, specifically on Price and Lincoln streets, but also looking into a lane on Montgomery Street, south of Gaston Street, for a protected two-way cycle track.
+The study suggests installing high-quality bicycle parking, and adding buffer protection to bicycle lanes.
+This is specifically on Price and Lincoln streets, and perhaps on Montgomery Street, south of Gaston Street.

 None of these things are going to be implemented overnight, Brandon said.
 There will be a step-by-step implementation of these things over many months.
-What’s likely to happen, he said, is that, first, the old meters will be replaced and the Passport app will make its debut (possibly this summer).
+What’s likely to happen, he said, is that, first, the old meters will be replaced.
+Then, the Passport app will make its debut.
 Then the hope is that the shuttle system will be improved and biking enhancements will be proposed.
 It won’t be until 2018 that any new pricing would go into effect.